mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 .. option:: --server=<source>

-   Connection information for the servers to search in the format:
+   Connection information for a server to search in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]
-   The option may be repeated to form a list of servers to search.
+   Use this option multiple times to search multiple servers.

 .. option::  --sql, --print-sql, -p

    Print rather than executing the SQL code that would be executed to find all matching objects.
-This can be useful if you want to save the statement for later execution, or use it as input for other programs.
+This can be useful to save the statement for later execution or to use it as input for other programs.

 .. option:: --version